loveencounterflow/metteur/README.md

 * **[–]** support signatures so that several sheets can be bound into a quire (section)
 * **[–]** implement G. *Bundzuwachs*, the amount of whitespace to be added to the gutter to account for fold thickness; see [*Booklets erzeugen*](https://tobiw.de/tbdm/booklets-erzeugen)
+* **[–]** implement `--pages` CLI argument to select which pages whould be taken from source in which order;
+  can use both positive numbers for 1-based page №s and negative numbers for pages counted from back as well as ranges (use `..` for those to avoid conflict with minus sign)

 ## Is Done